-Corra Wines are made by veteran Napa Winemaker Celia Welch.
-She has been making wine in Napa for over 25 years and currently is the winemaker for six boutique high end Napa producers.
+Corra Wines are made by veteran Napa winemaker Celia Welch.
+She has been making wine in Napa for over 30 years and currently is the winemaker for several boutique premium Napa based producers.
 She has also made the wine for both Scarecrow and Keever Vineyards since their respective first vintages.

 Years ago, during our first visit with Celia, we had the opportunity to sit down with her and several wine writers at 750 Wines in St. Helena.
 Her attention to detail is painstaking, yet Celia spoke of never having a recipe when it comes to winemaking.
 Every year is completely different; there are too many variables throughout the year that require adjustments both in the vineyards and during the winemaking.

 Celia believes in the complexities different vineyards can bring to a wine and her Cabernet Sauvignon is always a blend of fruit from multiple vineyards.
 In the case of the current vintage (2007) she sources from three premium vineyards in Oakville, Rutherford and from Pritchard Hill.
 Celia works with only sustainable farmed vineyards.

 After trying to decide on a name for the wine and looking at the nomenclature of overused Roman Gods for wine names she looked at her own heritage.
 Being Irish on both her mother and fathers’ side she found the name Corra, a Celtic goddess of both prophecy and harvest.
 This is a name that fits well in the wine industry – prophecy – always working in the moment yet with one eye on the future, always looking ahead so to speak.